 As for the risk-seeking investor

 If one prefers to seek a more volatile product mix in return for higher capital appreciation, a portfolio of DeFi assets could be just what you need.
 The Decentralised Finance space is changing rapidly, and new innovative protocols are launching every day.
 In order to steer through this uncharted but exciting world, one needs to partner themselves with investment firms of proven experience and deep knowledge that are able to assess the credit quality and viability of a project to benefit from its full potential.
 The combination of knowledge, experience and prudent tradfi due diligence is now helping to avoid unnecessary capital losses.

 Another extremely hot offering from the innovation of the crypto space is Staking.
 The Proof of stake (PoS) concept is the next version of Proof of Work (PoW).
-The ability to participate in validating the blockchain and in the actual creation of newly mined cryptocurrency coins presents a high-yield return opportunity.
+The ability to participate in validating the blockchain and in the actual creation of newly mined cryptocurrency assets presents a high-yield return opportunity.
 However, the quality of the partnering firm to manage and provide custody of the allocated asset is a crucial consideration and should be part of your due diligence process in order to build peace of mind.

 Derivative trading with the ability to capture deviations in forward yield curves through the process of both gamma and vega risk management tools are now the prime example of tradfi/cryptocurrency integration.
 Employing data analysis and portfolio construction using historical on-chain and derivative information will bring more sophistication into the realm of cryptocurrency investment.